Has the hype for Black Friday started yet? Have you gotten all your campaigns and strategy planned for this year’s Black Friday madness?

 Free Gift With Every Purchase

 Depending on what your business offers, you can offer a free gift with every purchase/quote/enquiry related to the industry of your business.
-Choose a gift which is relatable and relevant and then go searching for a supplier which can offer you a bulk discount.
+Choose a gift that is relatable and relevant and then go searching for a supplier which can offer you a bulk discount.

 Tip: To make sure you don’t get insignificant purchases or enquiries, add a minimum order value.